Risk Groups and Specific Conditions

 The best way to protect your life and your baby is by participating in seasonal flu vaccination.
 Having a flu shot at any point in the pregnancy is safe.
 After vaccination, your body will develop antibodies that will help guard you and your baby against the flu infection for up to six months after birth.
 This is vital, considering that children below six months cannot receive the influenza vaccination.
 Therefore, the only way to protect infants is by vaccinating the mother during pregnancy.

-Infants less than six months are ten times more susceptible to contracting flu than older children.
-Babies tend to develop severe complications following influenza infection, including:
+Infants younger than six months are ten times more likely to contract flu compared to older children.
+These babies are prone to developing severe complications after influenza infection, including lower respiratory tract infections, particularly pneumonia.

 Influenza or flu shot is free for pregnant women under the National Immunisation Program.
 Pregnant women are, therefore, advised to get the shot.
 Consult a doctor to find out how to get your safe and free flu jab today.